Osanchez/RememberMe/README.md

 # RememberMe
-Adroid - Identify individuals in old photos that can be recognized and are tagged in newer photos.
+Android - Identify individuals in old photos that can be recognized and are tagged in newer photos.